But since you're about to have so much of it inflicted on you shouldn't you be telling yourself it isn't real?

 It's been a while since we checked in with The National Police Gazette, that most venerable of U.S. magazines, launched all the way back in 1845.
 Today we venture to the year 1919, one of its famed pink issues, with cover star Clarine Seymour.
-She's described as pretty by the editors, but before you smirk and say beauty standards have really changed in a hundred years, check out the inset photo at right.
+She's described as pretty by the editors, but before you smirk and say beauty standards have really changed in a hundred years, check out the inset photo.
 So you see, Gazette's cover doesn't capture Seymour at her best.

 Yeah.
 Maybe she still doesn't exactly strike you as a stunner.
 That's because you were right the first time—beauty standards have changed in a hundred years.
 For both women and men.
 They've diversified, too, in ways that would shock Gazette readers of 1919.
 Seymour would maybe today be more a cute best friend type than a leading lady.
 However, before she died suddenly in 1920 due to complications following intestinal surgery, she was well on her way to a successful leading career in silent cinema, having appeared in more than twenty features and shorts.

 Beauty standards may be different but the human body hasn't changed in a hundred years.
 A lot of what beauty is has to do with clothing, hair, etc. As proof, we have some nude images from around 1920 that could have been made yesterday.
 We may post one of those later, just for the fun of it.
 Elsewhere in the Gazette you get the usual celebs, boxers, and news briefs, all offering a fascinating view onto what the U.S. looked like during the heyday of the pulp era, which according to most scholars began in the last few years of the 19th century.
 The society, the people, the pulp, and the Gazette would all become more recognizably modern in a few more decades.

 My father is tougher than your father.